 Example applications include:

-• Differences in normal and cancer tissues
+• Differences between normal and diseased tissues

 • Deregulated cellular pathways following experimental treatment